-3. Specify the Directory Structure to create a root directory during restore.
+5. For Directory Structure, if you want to create a root directory during restore, select the Create root directory checkbox.

-Specifies that if a root directory structure exists in the captured backup image, Arcserve UDP recreates that same root directory structure on the restore destination path.
+The Create root directory checkbox specifies that if a root directory structure exists in the captured backup image, Arcserve UDP recreates that same root directory structure on the restore destination path.

-With this option not selected, the file or folder is restored directly to the destination folder.
+If this option not selected, the file or folder is restored directly to the destination folder.

-For example, if during the backup you captured the files "C:\Folder-1\SubFolder2\A.txt" and "C:\Folder1\SubFolder2\B.txt" and during the restore you specified to the restore destination as "D:\Restore".
+For example, if during the backup you captured the files "C:\Folder-1\SubFolder2\A.txt" and "C:\Folder1\SubFolder2\B.txt", and during the restore you specified the restore destination as "D:\Restore".

-If you select to restore the "A.txt" and "B.txt" files individually, the destination for the restored files will be "D:\Restore\A.txt" and "D:\Restore\B.txt" (the root directory above the specified file level will not be recreated).

-If you select to restore from the "SubFolder2" level, the destination for the restored files will be "D:\Restore\SubFolder2\A.txt" and "D:\Restore\SubFolder2\B.txt" (the root directory above the specified folder level will not be recreated).
+- If you select to restore the "A.txt" and "B.txt" files individually, the destination for the restored files will be "D:\Restore\A.txt" and "D:\Restore\B.txt" (the root directory above the specified file level will not be recreated). - If you select to restore from the "SubFolder2" level, the destination for the restored files will be "D:\Restore\SubFolder2\A.txt" and "D:\Restore\SubFolder2\B.txt" (the root directory above the specified folder level will not be recreated).

-With this option selected, the entire root directory path for the files/folders (including the volume name) is recreated to the destination folder.
+If this option selected, the entire root directory path for the files/folders (including the volume name) is recreated to the destination folder.
 If the files/folders to be restored are from the same volume name, then the destination root directory path does not include that volume name.
 However, if the files/folders to be restored are from different volume names, then the destination root directory path does include the volume name.

-For example, if during the backup you captured the files "C:\Folder-1\SubFolder2\A.txt", "C:\Folder1\SubFolder2\B.txt", and also E:\Folder-3\SubFolder4\C.txt" and during the restore you specified to the restore destination as "D:\Restore".
+For example, if during the backup you captured the files "C:\Folder-1\SubFolder2\A.txt", "C:\Folder1\SubFolder2\B.txt", and also E:\Folder-3\SubFolder4\C.txt", and during the restore you specified the restore destination as "D:\Restore".

-- If you select to restore just the "A.txt" file, the destination for the restored file will be "D:\Restore\ Folder1\SubFolder2\A.txt" (the entire root directory without the volume name will be recreated). - If you select to restore both the "A.txt" and "C.txt" files, the destination for the restored files will be "D:\Restore\C\Folder1\SubFolder2\A.txt" and "D:\Restore\E\Folder3\SubFolder4\C.txt" (the entire root directory with the volume name will be recreated). - 4.
-From Recovering ACL, select the skip recovering ACL of files / folders option to skip the original permission for the restored files/folders.
-Selecting the option lets you inherit the permissions of target folder instead.
-If you do not select the option, the original permissions are kept. - 5.
-If necessary, specify the Backup Encryption Password, when the data you are trying to restore is encrypted.
+- If you select to restore just the "A.txt" file, the destination for the restored file will be "D:\Restore\ Folder1\SubFolder2\A.txt" (the entire root directory without the volume name will be recreated). - If you select to restore both the "A.txt" and "C.txt" files, the destination for the restored files will be "D:\Restore\C\Folder1\SubFolder2\A.txt" and "D:\Restore\E\Folder3\SubFolder4\C.txt" (the entire root directory with the volume name will be recreated). - For Recovering ACL, to skip the original permission for the restored files/folders, select the skip recovering ACL of files / folders checkbox.
+Selecting this option lets you inherit the permissions of target folder instead.
+If you do not select this option, the original permissions are kept.

+7. For Backup Encryption or Password Protection, if necessary, specify the backup encryption password when the data you are trying to restore is encrypted.